 Keep the library somewhere the whole desk can reach it — a shared doc, a pinned note in the ATS, whatever actually gets opened.
 Add a short note next to each string explaining which NOT clause was added and why; six months later, nobody remembers why "NOT intern" was in the backend engineer string, and someone will delete it and wonder why junior candidates start flooding the results again.

-Boolean search strings aren't going away, and they shouldn't — they're fast, free, and precise for the searches they're built for.
+Boolean search strings remain useful — they're fast, inspectable, and precise for the searches they're built for.
 The recruiters who get the most out of them are the ones who know exactly where that precision ends, and have something else ready for the searches that start there.

 Frequently asked questions